Appointments 952-456-7777

 About

-Scott Wilkins PT, DPT, OCS received his Doctor of Physical Therapy (DPT) from the University of Montana and is a Board Certified Orthopaedic Clinical Specialist (OCS) through the APTA.
+Scott Wilkins, PT, DPT, OCS, received his Doctorate in Physical Therapy from the University of Montana and is a board-certified Orthopedic Clinical Specialist through the American Physical Therapy Association (APTA).
 Scott has over 15 years clinical experience and is well-versed in the treatment of surgical and non-surgical rehabilitation of all orthopedic and sports conditions.
 He uses a wide approach for treatment including manual therapy and manipulation skills, individualized exercise prescription as well as blood flow restriction training.
 He has personal interest and experience in treating complex knee injuries (post-op and non-operative), various overuse and traumatic injuries of the extremities, as well as concussion related injuries.
-In his free time, Scott enjoys anything outdoors, backpacking, spending time with his wife and 2 kids, and elk hunting in Montana.
+In his free time, Scott enjoys anything outdoors, backpacking, spending time with his wife and two kids, and elk hunting in Montana.

 Education

-Bachelor of Arts (BA) in Psychology, University of Montana
+Bachelor of Art in Psychology, University of Montana

 Professional Certifications